syamantak01/gravity-app/README.md

 # Gravity App

-## A web3 application where we can buy valuable sneakers of the metaverse world
+## A web3 application where we can buy valuable sneakers from the metaverse world

 ## [Demo Link](https://main--courageous-fairy-cf063c.netlify.app/) 🔗